-The path to smarter logistics goes through technological innovation.
-Emerging technology platforms are realizing the vision of a seamless and cost-effective logistics flow, enabling shippers and logistics service providers to make better strategic and real-time decisions that result in “real differentiating” competitive advantages.
+The path to smarter logistics is through technological innovation.
+Emerging technology platforms are realizing the vision of a seamless and cost-effective logistics flow, enabling producers of goods and logistics service providers to make better strategic and real-time decisions that result in “real differentiating” competitive advantages.

 In a previous post we quoted Microsoft’s definition of cloud computing as the delivery of computing services – servers, storage, databases, networking, software, analytics and more – over the Internet (“the cloud”).

 SaaS, or software as a service, is a cloud-computing service model.
 More accurately, SaaS is a licensing and delivery model used by software vendors to give users access to a fully functional and complete software product through a web browser, on a subscription basis.

 The software vendor assumes the cost not only of hosting the software, but of maintaining and upgrading the software, as well.
 Unlike the expensive licenses used before, current SaaS services are typically billed based on consumption or with a flat monthly charge.

 Every day, SaaS offerings are used by thousands of businesses across the globe.
 In fact, many users are probably using SaaS products without even realizing it, such as Office365, Salesforce, Google G Suite or Slack.